opentofu/setup-opentofu/README.md

 - `tofu_wrapper` - (optional) Whether to install a wrapper to wrap subsequent calls of the `tofu` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 Defaults to `true`.
+- `github_token` - (optional) Override the GitHub token read from the environment variable.
+Defaults to the value of the `GITHUB_TOKEN` environment variable unless running on Forgejo or Gitea.

 ## Outputs